 Security is a critical piece of the 5G monetization puzzle.
 We cannot talk about security in isolation though because observability and security are two sides of the same coin.
 A unified observability approach is essential in knowing about everything that’s happening in the network in real time, including cyber threats, malicious activities, or any kind of anomalies.
 This makes way for the DevSecOps continuum as insights from the network are fed constantly into the development and operation cycles, integrating security measures, and making them tighter.
 With advanced machine learning (ML), many of the security rules can be automated which not only reduces the risk of human error, but also enables compliance monitoring.
 The advantages of using ML for intelligent automation extend well beyond security into automated resource management, network slice sizing, lifecycle management of slices, and miscellaneous performance and configuration management tasks, to name a few.

 Challenges with data formats (structured and unstructured), data silos, and data modernization have continued to act as major deterrents in ramping 5G monetization efforts.
 With exponential growth in data from 5G networks, telecom providers will need to address these challenges today.
 Agility in finding relevant answers to any question on the network or its users will underpin how successful telecom providers are in designing the next generation of telecom services.
 It will also be important to avoid vendor lock-ins to have all the flexibility as 5G networks continue to evolve.
 Most importantly, they need partners to collaborate with, to scale their offerings seamlessly in the 5G era.

-Visit our website to learn how Elastic is solving telecom data challenges.
+Learn how Elastic can help telecom companies unlock the value chain potential with search intelligence.
 And if you’re ready to get started, try a free trial of Elastic Cloud today.